-Today, public teachers across New South Wales are striking in response to "unsustainable workloads" caused by statewide staff shortages, as well as an outdated 2.5% cap on wage growth — which has kept teaching wages stagnant, compared to other professions.
+Following protests that kicked off in 2021, public teachers across New South Wales are continuing to strike in response to "unsustainable workloads" caused by statewide staff shortages, as well as an outdated 2.5% cap on wage growth — which has kept teaching wages stagnant, compared to other professions.

-The salary cap has been in place for 10 years, but teachers and principals are now seeking a salary increase of between 5–7.5% annually.
-In response, NSW premier, Dominic Perrottet, told Sky News Australia that he found the strike "disappointing".
+The salary cap has been in place for over 10 years, but teachers and principals are seeking a salary increase of between 5%–7.5% annually.
+In response, NSW premier, Dominic Perrottet, previously told Sky News Australia that he found the strike "disappointing."

 On Reddit, Aussie teachers everywhere have been discussing the strike — sharing their insights into why it's happening, as well as clearing up exactly what they're paid.